camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/02-user-task-lifecycle.md

 ---
 id: user-task-lifecycle
-title: "User task lifecycle"
+title: "User task life cycle"
-description: "Understand and decide on the lifecycle of user tasks in your application."
+description: "Understand and decide on the life cycle of user tasks in your application."
 ---

 import GHIcon from "@site/src/mdx/GitHubInlineIcon";
 import TaskLifecycleUI from "./img/task-lifecycle-ui.png";

-The task lifecycle defines how users can interact with tasks and how work on these tasks is performed.
+The task life cycle defines how users can interact with tasks and how work on these tasks is performed.
 It defines the core actions of your task application, so you should define it before implementing your logic and user interface.

-## Decide on your task lifecycle
+## Decide on your task life cycle

-The task lifecycle ultimately depends on the use case you want to cover with your task application, the personas who interact with it, the content you want to track in reports and audit logs, and the flexibility your users need.
+The task life cycle ultimately depends on the use case you want to cover with your task application, the personas who interact with it, the content you want to track in reports and audit logs, and the flexibility your users need.

-Refer to the Camunda best practice task lifecycle as a starting point.
+Refer to the Camunda best practice task life cycle below as a starting point.

-## The Camunda best practice task lifecycle
+## Camunda best practice task life cycle

-The Camunda Tasklist webapp implements a task lifecycle that is optimized to track actual work on individual tasks via [forms](../03-forms/01-introduction-to-forms.md) on a desktop.
+The Camunda [Tasklist](/docs/components/tasklist/introduction-to-tasklist.md) component implements a task life cycle optimized to track actual work on individual tasks via [forms](../03-forms/01-introduction-to-forms.md) on a desktop.
 It separates task assignment from task state to support collaborative ways of working and promote use cases for managers.

-On the happy path, task agents can `start` a task to indicate that they are working on it.
-They can `complete` the task when the work is done.
-When they cannot continue the work now, for example to gather more information on larger tasks, they can `pause` the work and `resume` it at a later time.
-The data entered up to this point is preserved.
+On the happy path, task agents can:

+- `start` a task to indicate that they are working on it.
+- `complete` the task when the work is done.
+- When they cannot continue the work now, for example to gather more information on larger tasks, they can `pause` the work and `resume` it at a later time.
+- The data entered up to this point is preserved.
 If they are unable to continue, they can `return` a task to the queue for someone else to pick it up, which resets the task data.

 :::note
 The state of the task is derived via a CQRS pattern.
-Zeebe, Camunda's process execution engine, manages a stream of events.
-There is no single status attribute in tasks, instead tasks derive their status from these events.
+[Zeebe](/docs/components/zeebe/zeebe-overview.md), Camunda's process execution engine, manages a stream of events.
+There is no single status attribute in tasks.
+Instead, tasks derive their status from these events.
 :::

 ```mermaid